Sport Premium

 Next steps:

-The aim for 2024/25 is to ensure all staff are able to access CPD sessions to develop confidence and upskill themselves in all aspects of PE.
-In addition, we aim to explore links with schools and facilitate a wider range of opportunities and activities for our pupils, including increased opportunities for outdoor adventurous and team activities.
-An initial enquiry has been successful in joining a local sports network.
+The aim for 2025/26 is to ensure all staff are able to access CPD sessions to develop confidence and upskill themselves in all aspects of PE.
+In addition, we aim to explore links with schools and facilitate a wider range opportunities and activities for our pupils, including increased opportunities for outdoor adventurous activities and team activities.